Test de Embarazo ♥Online♥

 Gestogram Online

-After feeling the early signs of pregnancy, buy a pregnancy test and took the pregnancy test, which was positive, the first thing I did (and I recommend you do), after celebrating with my partner, was to call my gynecologist to make an appointment.
+After feeling the first symptoms of pregnancy, buying a pregnancy test and taking the pregnancy test which came back positive, the first thing I did (and I recommend you do), after celebrating with my partner, was to call my gynecologist to schedule an appointment.

 How is the gestogram used?

 Using a gestogram is very simple.
-As a rule, it consists of two concentric disks, disks that share the same axis.
-One of the disks is larger than the other and is placed under or behind the gestogram.
-The small disk is the one that we move in such a way that we make the mark or arrow drawn on it coincide with the date of the first day we had our last period, called LMP (Date of Last Menstruation).
-With only this movement, we can obtain visually and very quickly the following data:
+Generally, it consists of two concentric disks, disks that share the same axis.
+One of the disks is larger than the other and is placed beneath or behind the gestogram.
+The smaller disk is the one we move such that the mark or arrow drawn on it coincides with the date of the first day of our last period, called FUM (Last Menstrual Period).
+With only this movement, we can visually and very quickly obtain the following data:

-- Approximate delivery date - Pregnancy week number - Approximate Biparietal Diameter (BPD) - Approximate femur length measurement (LF) - Average weight - Average size
+- Approximate date of delivery - Week number of pregnancy - Approximate Biparietal Diameter (BPD) - Measure of the approximate femur length (FL) - Average weight - Average height

-As we have already mentioned, with the gestogram you can quickly find out the approximate date you will give birth and the week of pregnancy you are in, but, as you may be thinking, you know these data by heart.
-The data that may interest you out of curiosity, and also for your own control of your baby's growth, are the data related to the fetus, such as the DBP, which is the distance between the two parietal bones of the head, the LF, its weight and its height.
-With these data, you will be able to validate the data provided by your gynecologist or sonographer, as they are directly related to your baby's development.
+As we have already mentioned, with the gestogram you will be able to quickly know the approximate date when you will give birth and the week of pregnancy you are in, but, as you will be thinking, you already know this data by heart.
+The data that might interest you out of curiosity, and also for your own control of your baby's growth, are the data related to the fetus such as the BPD which is the distance between the two parietal bones of the head, the FL, its weight, and its height.
+With this data, you can validate the information provided by your gynecologist or ultrasound technician, as they are directly related to your baby's development.

 How do I make my own gestogram or pregnancy roulette?

-The steps to make a gestogram are very simple.
-Below, I leave you a picture of the gestogram that we have made for you.
+The steps to create a gestogram are very simple.
+Below, I leave you a photo of the gestogram we have made for you.

-Once you have it ready, you just have to match the tip of the arrow with the day and month of your last period.
-The weeks of pregnancy are marked on the outermost part of the small disk, the one that alternates bright pink and light pink in each number.
-If you look at the week marked 40, coinciding with it and on the large disk you will get the approximate date when your baby will be born.
-Without turning the gestogram, we now look on the large disk for today's date, as we check the small disk at the same height and reading from the outside in, we will find the following values: the week of pregnancy in which you are currently, the distance between the parietals of the head of the future baby, the length of the femur, the approximate weight and, finally, the approximate size.
+Once you have it ready, you just need to align the tip of the arrow with the day and month of the day your last period came.
+The weeks of pregnancy are marked on the outer part of the small disk, alternating between dark pink and light pink on each number.
+If you look at the week marked as 40, coinciding with this, and on the large disk you will find the approximate date when your baby will be born.
+Without turning the gestogram, now look for today's date on the large disk, as we review the small disk at the same height and reading from outside in, we will find the following values: the week of pregnancy you are currently in, the distance between the baby’s head parietals, the femur length, the approximate weight, and lastly, the approximate height.

-Note: The fetal biometric growth charts are elaborated on the basis of statistical data obtained by performing multiple measurements in a large number of patients, thus obtaining estimated mean values in a given population.
+Note: Fetal biometric growth charts are developed based on statistical data obtained by making multiple measurements on a large number of patients thus achieving average values estimated in a determined population.
 You have to keep in mind that they are always indicative, never absolute values.
-Do not forget that, if you have any doubts about your pregnancy, you should consult your gynecologist, he is the only one who will guide you properly during your pregnancy and will inform you correctly about the development of your baby.
+Don't forget that, any questions you have about your pregnancy, you should consult with your gynecologist, he is the only one who will guide you appropriately during its course and will inform you correctly about your baby's development.

 Cookie Policy